 When you start working on a new software project, only you (and people you choose) can see what is happening.
 But eventually, you need to make it available to other people.
 As your project improves and gets closer to release, it moves through a series of stages, which we call environments.
-This allows you to have one version of your software available to everyone, while you work on the next version privately.
+But what are environments?
+Development environments allow you to have one version of your software available to everyone, while you work on the next version privately.

 To start with, you will probably only have one version of your product to worry about, so you can just move it through the different environments one after the other.
 But it won't be long before you have to manage a public version, while developing a newer version with updated features at the same time.
 And that's when it starts getting complicated!

 Let's simplify the process.
-Codebots uses three environments for working through your new software project.
+Codebots uses three development environments for working through your development milestones of a new software project.
 These stages are Development, Beta, and Production.
 Let's look at each of these in turn:

 We start at the very beginning.
 The Development stage is the environment that is internal to your company.
-In this environment you can experiment with different things, and work out exactly what you want the finished product to look like.
+In the development environment you can experiment with different things, and work out exactly what you want the finished product to look like.

 Why go to the effort here?
 Because as your new software project moves closer to release, it becomes harder to test and make changes.